 Myofascial taping is different from traditional sports taping which considers the anatomy only in terms of muscles and joints.
 Sports taping aims to achieve mechanical stabilisation by restriction and immobilisation of joints, and mechanical support of muscles.
 It treats the symptoms rather than the cause of problems, severely restricts movement and there are often complications of circulatory congestion.
 Kinesiology taping – represents something of an intermediate stage, with rudimentary treatment of fascia, but still with the main focus on muscle and joints.
 The effect on the various mechanoreceptors was little understood at the time this method was developed and techniques don’t take advantage of the effect of these receptors in enhancing tissue function.

-The effects of the myofascial taping method can only be achieved by a tape with a very strong adhesive.
-Flexotape has been developed specifically for myofascial taping techniques.
-It has similar properties to regular kinesiology tape but is much more stretchy – in one direction only – and has a very strong adhesive – all properties required to achieve the effects of the myofascial taping techniques.
-Flexotape is latex-free, made out of 100% cotton, is almost the same texture as healthy human skin, stretches to up to 100% of it’s own length and is water resistant too so you can wear it when swimming or in the shower or bath.
+Myofascial tape is stretchy – in one direction only – and has a very strong adhesive – all properties required to achieve the effects of the myofascial taping techniques.
+It is latex-free, made out of 100% cotton, is almost the same texture as healthy human skin, stretches to up to 100% of it’s own length and is water resistant too so you can wear it when swimming or in the shower or bath.
 Good adhesive bonds are achieved on oil-free relatively hairless skin (very hairy areas will need to be shaved).
 Full adhesion develops in the 60 minutes following application and the adhesive is activated by body heat.
 The tape can remain in place for up to 5 days, if treated with care (no rubbing, particularly of the edges, no oil or lotions) and can be removed by gently pulling in the direction of hair growth (don’t rip it off like a waxing strip – ouch!).

 And finally – the colours!
 Tape comes in a range of colours from skin tone, black and white, to pink, purple, orange, green, blue, yellow – almost any colour you like.
 They’re all the same in all other respects, so what do you fancy?